Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: BCFL Reference Architecture

 \subsubsection{Stage 6: Token distribution}

-The job creator distributes tokens to trainers using a pre-deployed token contract based on the score list.
-This value will later serve as a stake in the final global model.
+In this stage, the job creator utilizes a pre-deployed token contract to distribute tokens to trainers, with the distribution amounts determined by the score list.
+These tokens are intended to act as stakes in the final global model.
+These steps are represented by blocks 14 and 15 in Fig. \ref{fig:fig2}.

-Fig. \ref{fig:fig2} presents the full BCFL architecture.
-The BCFL architecture delineates the roles and functions of the stakeholders involved in BCFL execution, namely the job creator, evaluator, aggregator, and trainer.
-It also outlines the tasks performed by each stakeholder, and the information recorded and used in IPFS and the smart contract.